Over 2 million pictures framed

 Each time a moulding is selected and unwrapped for cutting by our expert sawyers it's inspected under intense white lights for grain uniformity, surface blemishes and colour variance.

 Our high performance saw blades make effortless work of hardwoods and aluminium.
 The blades themselves are made from tungsten carbide, a material that's substantially stronger than titanium.
 This means that our framers use blades that stay sharper for longer.
-Additionally, most framing saws use blades with 24 teeth, but ours take advantage of 80 separate teeth - which results in frames that enjoy crisper cuts.
+Additionally, most framing saws use blades with 24 teeth whilst our blades utilise 80 separate teeth resulting in frames that enjoy cleaner cuts.

 Once the lengths have been cut to size they're checked for chips and perfect 45° mitres before progressing to pinning.